YunoHost-Apps/gotosocial_ynh/doc/ADMIN.md

 ./gotosocial --config-path config.yaml admin account promote --username some_username
 ```

+Remember to restart GoToSocial after creating your user account.
+Please note that you have to restart GTS after any action on an user account from the CLI (for example updating a password).

 ## OpenID Connect

 This package is not-working with the SSO (single-sign on) or LDAP integration.